Psychic apparatus: Definitions

 The psychic apparatus controls the relationship between apparatuses within the unconscious (neural, language, and memory), the basic drives of the person, and the constant stream of stimuli emanating from the external world on a day-to-day basis.
 Though seemingly related, it was never specified by Freud whether the introduction of the Id, ego, and superego was intended to replace or expand the psychoanalytic model of the psychic apparatus.
 It has been theorized that it may have been a temporary placeholder prior to the conception and public introduction of ideas such as the id, ego, and superego, making it a foundation upon which Freud could further his expansion of a physiological and mental correspondence in relation to human functioning.
 However, the most commonly held belief within the psychoanalytic community is that the model of the psychic apparatus was intended by Freud to be the "whole" in which many parts- such as the id, ego, and superego- function throughout, in search of pleasure and avoidance of pain.
-This following of the pleasure principal is seen to be a “central element in the organization and structuring of the psychic apparatus.”
-Psychoanalyst and theorist Hans Loewald argued that the interactions between the external world and our internal systems- such as the psychic apparatus and ego- lead from being fluid systems to highly differentiated systems.
+This following of the pleasure principle is seen to be a “central element in the organization and structuring of the psychic apparatus.”
+Psychoanalyst and theorist Hans Loewald argued that the interactions between the external world and our internal systems -such as the psychic apparatus and ego- lead from being fluid systems to highly differentiated systems.